Second Largest Number In Array Java

 Solution 3:

-In our previous solution, we were able to bring the time complexity down to O(N) by doing two traversals.
-But there is another more efficient way, which requiring only a single traversal to find the answer.
+In our previous solution, we were able to reduce the time complexity to O(N) by doing two traversals.
+However, there is another more efficient way, requiring only a single traversal to find the answer.
 By using smart comparisons, we can eliminate the need for a second traversal.

 Second Smallest Algo: